-This is my contribution to the Benivo hardcover book “Attracting and Retaining Top Talent In Times Of Brexit” which is available for free (incl free shipping).
+Claudia Cohen, Commercial Director at futureproof, contributed to the Benivo hardcover book “Attracting and Retaining Top Talent In Times Of Brexit”.
+Here is the excerpt.

 It's a truth universally acknowledged that high quality people create high performing companies.